 Neighborhoods in Ho Chi Minh City

-If you’re just visiting, this is also where you’ll find Saigon’s best hotels and there are loads of amazing restaurants, lively bars, and great shops.
-Plus D1 has several malls with popular Western shops like H&M, Zara, and Pull & Bear (but you can also expect Western prices).
+If you’re just visiting, this is also where you’ll find Saigon’s best hotels.
+There are also loads of amazing restaurants, lively bars, and great shops.
+Plus, D1 has several malls with popular Western shops like H&M, Zara, and Pull & Bear (but you can also expect Western prices).

-District 2 (specifically the Thao Dien neighborhood) is where most expats living in Saigon tend to end up, especially families.
-Thao Dien is known for having great international schools.
+District 2 (specifically the Thao Dien neighborhood) is where most ex-pats living in Saigon tend to end up, especially families.
+Thao Dien has some great international schools.
 It also has a ton of restaurants, cute cafes, boutique shops, bars, and nightclubs.
-There are also lots of high rise apartment buildings where you can rent an expensive spot complete with a gym and rooftop pool.
+There are also lots of high-rise apartment buildings.
+You can rent an expensive spot complete with a gym and rooftop pool.
 For us, D2 feels a bit insulated from the rest of Ho Chi Minh City due to the high volume of foreigners living there.

 District 4 (D4) is the area where we chose to live in Vietnam.
-In the past it was one of the poorest areas of Ho Chi Minh City and was run by a crime boss – Nam Cam, the “Godfather of Saigon”.
-The neighborhood was filled with brothels and people gambled illegally behind closed doors.
+In the past, it was one of the poorest areas of Ho Chi Minh City.
+It was run by a crime boss – Nam Cam, the “Godfather of Saigon”.
+The neighborhood was full of brothels and people gambled illegally behind closed doors.
 If you parked your motorbike wrong in D4 you could get yourself stabbed.
-But thankfully he was arrested and the area is now an up-and-coming place for expats, tourists, and locals alike.
+But thankfully he was arrested so the area is now an up-and-coming place for ex-pats, tourists, and locals alike.

-There are several large apartment buildings in District 4 where you can get a long term, furnished rental, or just an Airbnb.
+There are several large apartment buildings in District 4 where you can get a long-term, furnished rental, or just an Airbnb.
 The buildings are the Saigon Royal, the Tresor, the Icon, the Millenium, and Rivergate Residences.
 All of these are newer buildings with a gym and a pool.
-And since D4 is just across the canal from District 1, it’s easy to walk to Downtown to eat or to shop.
-We love that the area isn’t overrun by expats or drug lords.
+And since D4 is just across the canal from District 1, it’s easy to walk Downtown to eat or to shop.
+We love that the area isn’t overrun by ex-pats or drug lords.

-District 7 (D7) is another popular area for expats to live.
+District 7 (D7) is another popular area for ex-pats to live.
 The area around Crescent Park seems to be far less chaotic than the rest of Vietnam.
-Motorbikes aren’t as prevalent and actually stop for pedestrians crossing the street.
-And expats love the access to green space as well as the conveniently located Crescent Mall and French Vietnamese hospital.
+Motorbikes aren’t as prevalent and actually stop pedestrians from crossing the street.
+And ex-pats love the access to green space as well as the conveniently located Crescent Mall and French Vietnamese hospital.

-District 10 (D10) is popular with some foreigners, especially those that teach English because it offers many of the same amenities as District 3 but with much cheaper rent.
-Plus it’s very local so you’ll be immersed in the Vietnamese way of life.
+District 10 (D10) is popular with some foreigners, especially those that teach English.
+It also offers many of the same amenities as District 3 but with much cheaper rent.
+Plus, it’s very local so you’ll immerse yourself in the Vietnamese way of life.

-Binh Thanh is an area that is not included in the 24 districts.
+Binh Thanh is an area not included in the 24 districts.
 It sits right in between District 1 and District 2 so you’ll have easy access to both.
-Binh Thanh is home to Landmark 81 (the tallest building in Southeast Asia) and there are lots of apartment buildings clustered nearby.
-We have friends that live in City Garden which is a lovely building with lots of green space, a beautiful pool, and cute shops and cafes in the common areas.
+Binh Thanh is home to Landmark 81 (the tallest building in Southeast Asia).
+There are lots of apartment buildings clustered nearby.
+We have friends that live in City Garden.
+It is a lovely building with lots of green space, a beautiful pool, and cute shops and cafes in the common areas.